sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/continuous_integration.md

 - Unreliable test infrastructure (such as CI)
 - Reliance on third-party services that are inconsistent

-If a flaky test is discovered, immediately use language specific functionality to skip a test and open a PR to disable the test:
+If a flaky test is discovered, immediately use language-specific functionality to skip a test and open a PR to disable the test:

 - Go: [`testing.T.Skip`](https://pkg.go.dev/testing#hdr-Skipping)
 - Typescript: [`.skip()`](https://mochajs.org/#inclusive-tests)